778 · 817 · 0748

 Osteopathic care does not replace regular paediatric follow-up.
 I will ask to see whatever health records you have for your child, and I will communicate with your GP, midwife, or paediatrician where that is useful.

 Birth is also a significant event for the mother, and post-partum recovery gets less systematic attention than it deserves.
-If you are coming in with your baby and would like a brief assessment for yourself alongside, that is easy to arrange — or see the pregnancy and post-partum page for more.
+If you are coming in with your baby and would like a brief assessment for yourself alongside, that is easy to arrange when time is available — or see the pregnancy and post-partum page for more.